schemar/TicTacToe/README.md

 There are definitely still tests missing.
 Also JS tests, but especially tests written as contracts.

+### Code Duplication
+There is still duplicate code inside the contract and the tests.
+That code should be refactored/extracted.

 ### Separation of concerns
 Right now, the whole game is written in a single contract.
 It would be better to split the contract.